Shannan Gilbert was not a Gilgo Beach serial killer victim

 For years, the Suffolk County Police Department refused to release the recording of Gilbert’s 911 call.

-This fueled conspiracy theories, as many people felt that the authorities were trying to cover up the murder of a young woman.
+This “holdback approach” fueled conspiracy theories, as many people felt that the authorities were trying to cover up the murder of a young woman.

 The SCPD stated that Gilbert seemed calm at the start of her 911 call.
 They also theorized that she may have suffered a psychotic break.

-After being granted permission to listen to the call in private, Gilbert’s family attorney, John Ray, contradicted these claims.
-He also accused the SCPD of deliberately making false statements:
+Gilbert’s family attorney, John Ray, refuted these claims after receiving permission to listen to the call in private.
+In 2020, he also accused the SCPD of deliberately making false statements:

 “The tapes, if the public would know of them, would shock the public and probably upset the public.”

-Ray’s comments added fuel to the fire and raised suspicions that a big conspiracy was afoot.
+Ray’s comments added fuel to the fire and raised suspicions that a conspiracy was afoot.

 Notably, there was no smoking gun.
 Nor were there any real shocks.

-All in all, it appeared as though SCPD’s description of the call was a lot more accurate than Ray’s version of events.
+All in all, it appeared as though SCPD’s description of the call was more accurate than Ray’s interpretation.

 How did Gilbert die?